DRVV/dify-a2a/dify_a2a_agents/IMPLEMENTATION_STATUS.md

 ### Common Issues

 1. **Import Errors**: Ensure Dify is running and accessible at http://localhost/
-2. **API Key Issues**: Verify the API key is correct and has proper permissions
+2. **API Key Issues**: Verify each agent's API key is correct and has proper permissions
 3. **Workflow Parsing**: Check JSON syntax in workflow files
 4. **Port Conflicts**: Ensure ports 9001-9004 are available